 Did you manage to solve the puzzle?

-Let us build a model that captures all of the game assumptions, which we can then use to analyze the game systematically.
+Let us build a model that captures all the game assumptions, which we can then use to analyse the game systematically.

 It is easiest to start with cash and cash flow because these are clearly defined concepts that leave little open to discussion.
 They are also straightforward to model in System Dynamics.